It's all about eating smart!

 The Ketogenic diet is known for focusing on cutting carbs and sugar.
 And while these 15 High-Protein Low-Carb Dinner Recipes are great for any Keto dieter to try out and enjoy, you should really understand the diet before committing to it.

-And thus, you might find your lack of results on the diet are due to your lack of knowledge, like cutting out certain foods that could actually be encouraging ketosis.
+And thus, you might find your lack of results on the diet is due to your lack of knowledge, like cutting out certain foods that could actually be encouraging ketosis.

 But before we can get into the 3 big mistakes Keto dieters make & how to fix them, we have to better understand why someone should follow a Ketogenic diet at all.